| | |

 Consecrator and Bishop-elect betokening the unity of their faith.

+the investiture.
 Immediately after the Gradual or Tract, the Consecration ceremony begins with the

 solemn announcement by the Consecrator of the awful duties of a Bishop.
 The